You are looking to find an alternative to buying Nespresso pods on a regular basis, but you still want to use your Nespresso Machine?

 Here’s the type of coffee that you should use with your Nespresso refillable capsules:

-You will get the best results for refillable Nespresso capsules if you use espresso fine grind, but not extra fine because the latter will choke the coffee machine.
+You will get the best results for refillable Nespresso capsules if you use a fine grind, but not extra fine.
+The latter will choke the coffee machine.

-If you have a grinder at home, that’s great, as the best coffee is always freshly ground.
+If you have a grinder at home, that’s great, as the best coffee flavor is always achieved with freshly ground beans.